-We described a consistent method for incorporating CCS technologies into the EPPA model, a top-down CGE model using bottom-up engineering information.
+We described a method for incorporating CCS technologies into the EPPA model, a top-down CGE model using bottom-up engineering information.
 By defining consistent cost model boundaries that compare homogenous goods, the methodology is applicable to other technologies not widely available today.
-We identified plant level of dispatch as a critical component of electricity cost given the high capital costs of generating technologies.
-We showed how the translation of bottom-up engineering information into CGE models involves the specification of factor shares, elasticities of substitution, and relative economics.
+The translation of bottom-up engineering information into CGE models involves the specification of factor shares, elasticities of substitution, and relative economics.
+The treatment of plant level dispatch is a particularly important factor in assessing the economics of coal and gas generating technologies.

-Theoretical and empirical studies of technology diffusion suggest numerous factors that cause the market share of a technology plotted against time to follow an S-shaped curve.
-We presented an endogenous method for generating S-shaped adoption patterns consistent with CGE models based on short-run limitations on specialized resources.
-We further demonstrated that capital vintaging, capital malleability, and learning impact adoption rates.
-We also note that despite our ability to mimic empirical adoption curves, further research is needed at the industry and firm levels to develop more confidence in representations of technology adoption and its responsiveness to carbon constraints.
-To that end, we are in the process of developing a microlevel model of the dynamic nature of technology adoption in the electric power sector that identifies critical feedbacks and informs the parameterization of macroeconomic integrated assessment models.
+Theoretical and empirical studies of technology diffusion suggest numerous factors that cause the market share of a technology plotted against time to follow an S-curve.
+An endogenous method based on short-run limitations on specialized resources simulates this behavior.
+Capital vintaging, capital malleability, and learning were shown to affect technology adoption rates.
+Despite our ability to mimic empirical adoption curves, further research is needed at the industry and firm levels to develop more confidence in representations of technology adoption and its responsiveness to carbon constraints.
+To that end, the development of a micro-level model of the dynamics of technology adoption in the electric power sector has the potential to identify critical feedbacks and inform the parameterization of macroeconomic integrated assessment models.